jgaeddert/liquid-dsp/doc/core/logging.rst

 can run ``cmake -D LOGGING_LEVEL=info``.
 Log events below ``LIQUID_INFO`` are not even compiled as part of the library.

-If your terminal does not support color output, you can explicity disable all ANSI color flags with the ``cmake`` flag ``-D ENABLE_COLOR=OFF``.
+If your terminal does not support color output, you can explicitly disable all ANSI color flags with the ``cmake`` flag ``-D ENABLE_COLOR=OFF``.

 .. comment Future options

     * File path delimiter, e.g. "/", for parsing paths
-    * Truncte file path to local build directory.
+    * Truncate file path to local build directory.
 That is, instead of ``/home/username/src/liquid-dsp/src/core/src/logging.c`` just use ``liquid-dsp/src/core/logging.c``.
       There is probably a way to do this on POSIX systems with CMake